Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 This equation can define the decision boundary, like:
 `Latitude (Y) = 0.8 * Longitude (X) + 0.1`

+### What is a decision tree?

+A decision tree is a machine learning algorithm that can be used for both classification and regression.
+It is one of the supervised algorithms, characterized by a tree-like structure, where:

+- Each internal node represents a feature or attribute
+- Each branch represents a decision
+- Each leaf node represents the outcome or prediction

 ### What is a motivation for employing Decision Trees?